10 Best Cash Advance & Early Pay Apps

 So what are earned wage access apps?

-Earned wage access apps, often called cash advance apps (despite their differences), are an innovative alternative to old-fashioned high-interest cash advances.
+Earned wage access apps are often confused with cash advance apps (despite their differences).
+EWA apps are an innovative alternative to old-fashioned high-interest cash advances.
 These new cash advance and payday loan alternatives stand out from other money-borrowing apps because you’re actually accessing money already from your next paycheck, not borrowing against a line of credit.

 Even better, they’re easy to use.
 You just need to download the app, connect your bank account, and add your employment info to verify your income.
 Once verified, you can access an advance on your earnings.
 Most apps even automate the repayment process, with the advance amount debited from your bank account when your next paycheck arrives.
 And many provide access to your earnings with no credit check.